 7. A Simple Plan

 The mid-90s to early 2000s for Raimi was a time of experimentation.
 Moreover, it was a time of forgotten projects.
-Lesser-known entries that, ultimately, constitute some of his more interesting work.
+Lesser-known entries, ultimately, constitute some of his more interesting work.
 1998’s A Simple Plan is a bone-chillingly subtle neo-noir that features Raimi doing his best Coen Bros impression.
 Straight-laced Hank (Bill Paxton) and his eccentric brother Jacob (Billy Bob Thornton), along with Jacob’s friend Lou (Brent Biscoe), stumble upon a crashed plane in the woods containing $4.4 million cash.
 They decide to keep the money secret until they know what to do with it.

 Rather than the splashy horror he’s known for, Raimi zeroes in on a much more insidious horror: greed.
 Throughout the course of this white-hot slow burn, paranoia, deceit, and, finally, violence takes hold of the trio and Hank’s darkly ambitious wife (Bridget Fonda).
 It’s rare, exhilarating even, to see Raimi tell a tale so deeply human.
 There’s a disturbing nihilism at the center of A Simple Plan that very well stays with you long after you’ve seen it.
 In another world, Raimi kept on making these tense, grounded thrillers.
 In this world, you would be more than happy to settle for Fargo’s estranged black-hearted cousin.